Ecklach History, Family Crest & Coats of Arms

 Early History of the Ecklach family

 This web page shows only a small excerpt of our Ecklach research.
-Another 263 words (19 lines of text) covering the years 1296, 1311 and 1464 are included under the topic Early Ecklach History in all our PDF Extended History products and printed products wherever possible.
+Another 132 words (9 lines of text) covering the years 1296, 1311, 1464, 1306 and 1499 are included under the topic Early Ecklach History in all our PDF Extended History products and printed products wherever possible.

 Ecklach Spelling Variations

 Before the printing press standardized spelling in the last few hundred years, no general rules existed in the English language.
 Spelling variations in Scottish names from the Middle Ages are common even within a single document.
 Ecklach has been spelled Affleck, Athlyk, Athinkel, Auchlek, Athlek, Achleck, Achinfleck, Afleck, Authinlek and many more.

 Early Notables of the Ecklach family (pre 1700)

 Another 47 words (3 lines of text) are included under the topic Early Ecklach Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ecklach family